 A strong credit history opens up a wide range of opportunities.
 You can get prime interest rates on major purchases like a home or car and can also become a prime candidate for apartments and jobs.

 But if you’re just starting out with your own finances, you may be confused over the best way to begin building your credit.
-Not only have we gathered the best credit building products available to those without substantial credit history, we’ll also teach you powerful habits to successfully build your credit from scratch.
+Not only have we gathered the best credit building products available to those without a substantial credit history, we’ll also teach you powerful habits to successfully build your credit from scratch.

 In just a short amount of time, you’ll notice your credit history becoming more substantial, your credit score increasing, and your access to credit becoming less expensive.
 The longer and more positive your credit history is, the better rate offers you’ll receive, meaning you’ll pay less interest and earn better rewards when you do decide to use a credit product.